DIAGNijmegen/website-content/docker/README.md

 4. docker commit <image-id> /path/to/remote/repository/webteam/website:latest
 5. docker push /path/to/remote/repository/webteam/website:latest
 ```
+The docker image automatically clones the current version of the github repository (and the specified branch), so you only need to re-build the docker image when updating the Dockerfile.
+The latest version of this remote docker can be found on our remote repository website, username webteam and imagename website:latest.

 ## Host the website (for demo'ing purposes only) on the diag cluster.
 ```